Things to do in London in 7 days

 The atmosphere in the park is very pleasant and it is, without a doubt, an ideal place for you to have a picnic or eat in some of the restaurants in the area.

 After a relaxing lunch it is time to visit one of the most interesting and, at the same time, disturbing museums in the city.

 It is the Imperial War Museum, which as its name suggests, is dedicated to war.
 Inaugurated in 1920, its first purpose was to show the consequences of the First World War on society.
 Over time, its collection was expanded to show objects, documents, weapons and testimonies of victims of other conflicts, such as the Second World War.

 Last walk through Piccadilly Circus and Oxford Street

 Londoners and tourists alike consider Piccadilly Circus to be **London'**s most famous intersection.

-Saving the distances, some consider this point as the London equivalent of New York's Times Square.
+Some consider it to be London's equivalent of New York's Times Square.
 Seeing it at night before strolling down one of the city's most commercial streets is the perfect end to a trip.

-If you have been lucky enough to travel to London at Christmas time, this street is a must-see for its Christmas lights.
+If you have had the immense luck to travel to London at Christmas this street is a must visit for its Christmas lights.